 3. Avoid Lifestyle inflation

-As you get older, a widespread trait is to slowly but surely increase your lifestyle.
+As you age, a widespread trait is slowly increasing your lifestyle.

-Can you remember when you were younger, and a few pints and a bag of chips was all you needed for a good night out?
-Now you need a full sit down three-course meal, wine, theatre and a taxi ride home just to feel normal.
+Can you remember when you were younger, and a few pints and a bag of chips were all you needed for a good night out?
+Now you need a full sit-down three-course meal, wine, theatre and a taxi ride home just to feel normal.

-Your lifestyle creep and the costs of meeting it are part of what makes knowing how much is enough problematic.
+Your lifestyle and the costs of meeting it make knowing how much is enough problematic.

 If each year your costs keep going up it becomes more challenging to know how much you will need next year.
-Saving for it is going to be tricky especially if your salary is not going up as fast.
+Saving for it will be tricky, especially if your salary is not going up as fast.

-Finding a comfortable level of lifestyle for you and sticking to it could be an essential way to worry less about money.
+Finding a comfortable lifestyle for you and sticking to it could be an essential way to worry less about money.